splunk/public-o11y-docs/rum/rum-alerts.rst

 Alert configuration examples
 =============================
 Here are a few examples of how you can configure alerts.
 Set the scope of your alert to either the page/URl level, or the app level which is an aggregate.
+The following use cases feature examples from Buttercup Industries, a fictitious e-commerce company.

 Alert trigger conditions
 ---------------------------